MakoMermaid865/MakoMermaid865/README.md

   # 👋 Hi, I’m Ari
 - 🎓 I’m currently studying Computer Science, Cybersecurity, and learning about Machine Learning.
-- 🔒 I'm passionate about Ethical Hacking and exploring AI/ML technologies.
-- 💻 I’m building skills through hand-on-projects, coding competions, hackathons, research preojects — and always looking to learn more!
-- 🤝 I’m looking to collaborate on exciting projects, research papers, and security challenges.
+I'm passionate about Ethical Hacking and exploring AI/ML technologies.
+I’m building skills through hand-on-projects, coding competions, hackathons, research preojects — and always looking to learn more!
+I’m looking to collaborate on exciting projects, research, and security challenges.
-- 🌱 Current Focus: Growing my knowledge in AI security, ethical hacking techniques, machine learning fundamentals, and secure coding.
+**Current Focus:** Growing my knowledge in AI security, ethical hacking techniques, machine learning fundamentals, and programming languages.

 # Fun Facts 👗🧗
  - Fashion Lover: In addition to coding, I have a huge love for fashion — I love designing, experimenting with styles, and keeping up with trends.